na-na-hi/renget/archive/cixpvn93.md

 ### [Other cloud providers](https://files.catbox.moe/8nx0lh.jpg)

 There are other cloud hosts you can use with Kobold Lite.
 That includes everything under "Custom AI Endpoint".
 You can [pay](https://openai.com/) for [them](https://claude.ai) or get them for [free](https://rentry.org/desudeliveryservice).
 Or you can do [both](https://rentry.org/proxy4sale).
-A python script to add Claude support to Kobold Lite is [also available](https://rentry.org/storyproxy).
+A python script that provides OpenAI and KoboldAI compatible endpoints for Claude (both the legit API and proxies) is [also available](https://rentry.org/storyproxy).

 Use the above only at your own risk.